licia-mozzina/MiniDT_Tracking/README.md

 <img src="https://github.com/licia-mozzina/MiniDT_Tracking/blob/main/Plots_example_data_cosmic_rays_15ns/event_display.png" width="500">

-**Hough accumulator**: the Hough Transform method computes, for each hit, the function c = x[i] + m * y, where x and y are the hit position
+**Hough accumulator**: the Hough Transform method computes, for each hit, the function c = x\[i\] + m * y, where x and y are the hit position
-                    values (both the left and right x options are considered), and both m and c are unknown.
-More precisely, m is the inverse angular coefficient of the RecTrack and c is the track interception on the lower bound of the cell (i.e. at y = 0).
-Hits belonging to the same track will share the same m and c values, therefore the corresponding bin of the 2d histogram of m (horizontal) and c (vertical) values, the so- called 'Hough accumulator', will be the most populated and will be used to compute the RecTrack values.
+                    values in the chamber local frame of reference (both the left and right x options are considered), and both m and c are the track parameters of unknown value.
+More precisely, m is the inverse angular coefficient of the reconstructed trach and c is the track interception on the lower bound of the cell (i.e. at y = 0).
+Hits belonging to the same track will share the same m and c values, therefore the corresponding bin of the 2D histogram of m (horizontal) and c (vertical) values, the so- called 'Hough accumulator', will be the most populated and will be used to compute the track parameters.
 The accumulator maximum region appears as a bright spot in the plot.

 <img src="https://github.com/licia-mozzina/MiniDT_Tracking/blob/main/Plots_example_data_cosmic_rays_15ns/Hough_accumulator.png" width="500">